lfoy7/SNHU-travel-portfolio/README.md

 # SNHU-travel-portfolio
 ## Portfolio Reflection: SNHU Travel Project

+This repository contains my Sprint Review and Retrospective for the SNHU Travel project, completed as part of my Agile and Scrum coursework at SNHU.
+It also includes my reflections on key Computer Science program questions.

+Instructor GitHub Username: [NickSchnackSNHU]

 **How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?**
 User stories help translate client needs into actionable development goals.
 By focusing on what the user wants to achieve (e.g., “Book a Trip”), we were able to break down complex requirements into manageable tasks.
 This kept the team aligned with customer value and allowed for iterative improvements based on feedback.